Justin Winsor: Harvard Librarian

 In 1877, following a struggle with Alderman Hugh O'Brien over the professionalism of library management, Winsor left Boston Public Library to become librarian of Harvard University, where he served until his death.
 In his dual career as librarian-historian, he was a prototype of the ideal academic librarian.

 Winsor came to Harvard at a time when research was gaining emphasis.
 Faculty and students assumed ready access to large collections.
 Winsor wanted to make the library the center of the university.
 In this effort, he pushed for more books and greater accessibility, improved the catalog, informed faculty of new acquisitions, liberalized the library use policy, instituted a reserve system, and wrangled with administration over the installation of electric lights for extended hours.
-During this time, he also influenced the field though reports when library literature was scarce.
+During this time, he also influenced the field through reports when library literature was scarce.

 Winsor was also a founder of the American Library Association and the Library Journal, serving as the first president of the ALA from 1876 through 1885.
 In this position, he emphasized the need for trained professionals and provided a rationale for the need for libraries in combating attacks on American morals and social standards.
 The Library History Round Table of the ALA awards the "Justin Winsor Prize", established in 1978, for exceptional library history essays.

 Winsor is a member of the Library Hall of Fame.

 Historian

-He was elected a member of the American Antiquarian Society in 1880.
+He was elected a member of the American Academy of Arts and Sciences in 1878 and the American Antiquarian Society in 1880.
 He also served on the Massachusetts Archives Commission for many years.
 Winsor was a founding member of the American Historical Association and served as their third president during the 1886–1887 term.
+In 1893, he was elected to the American Philosophical Society.
 The Justin Winsor Prize was the first prize established by the AHA and was awarded from 1896 through 1930 and from 1936 through 1938.

 Death

 Following illness over a period of time, Winsor dealt with a strangulated hernia while staying at his home in Cambridge, Massachusetts.
-An operation was done on October 17, 1897 which slightly improved his condition.
+An operation was done on October 17, 1897, which slightly improved his condition.
 However, on October 22, Winsor died following a fever as a result of the hernia.
 His death was mourned by the Academic Library community as well as the Harvard University community.
 Winsor's funeral would be held at the Appleton Church on October 23, 1897, which would later be replaced by the Memorial Church of Harvard University.